bettyreaney/project-3-frontend/README.md

 # Money Tracker

-I have built an App for an easy way to track income and expense tracking
+I have built an App for an easy way to track both your income and expenses.
+It serves as a great way to have all your finanaces in once place where you can manage it daily

 ## Technologies Used
 - HTML5